J0llyMan/Defensive-Security/Cyber-Defense-Frameworks/Frameworks/MITRE Framework/DEFEND.md

 - The detail page for **Token-based Authentication** includes practical guidance that can be translated into SIEM checks, configuration hardening, and control validation tests.

 **Reflection / Caution**
-- While DEFEND is extremely useful for defenders—helping convert threat intelligence into concrete controls—the same clarity can be **leveraged by attackers** to discover which defenses an organisation might reasonably implement.
+- While DEFEND is extremely useful for defenders by helping convert threat intelligence into concrete controls—the same clarity can be **leveraged by attackers** to discover which defenses an organisation might reasonably implement.
 - For that reason, it’s important to treat DEFEND mappings as a **planning and internal design tool**, and avoid exposing detailed control mappings or playbooks publicly without appropriate context or access controls.

 ---